grmnn/rust-book/notes/getting-started.md

 ```

 The `main` function is special, it is always the first code that runs in every executable Rust program.
 The function holds a *Rust Macro* - fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming, which we will explore later in [Chapter 19](https://doc.rust-lang.org/book/ch19-06-macros.html).
-For now we just need to know that using a `!` means that we're calling a macro instead of a normal function and Macros don't always folow the same rules as functions.
+For now we just need to know that using a `!` means that we're calling a macro instead of a normal function and Macros don't always follow the same rules as functions.

 As the name of the macro indicates we print the given argument `"Hello World"` in the terminal.

-To see our first programm in action, we need to *compile* and *run* our program.
+To see our first program in action, we need to *compile* and *run* our program.

 Before we can run a Rust program, we must *compile* it.
 To do this we will use the Rust compiler `rustc`.
-Entering `rustc main.rs` will compile our program and create a binary executeable `main` in our project directory.
+Entering `rustc main.rs` will compile our program and create a binary executable `main` in our project directory.

 Now that our program is compiled, we can *run* it.
 To see "Hello World" in the terminal, we can check first if its available.